paralin/crew/docs/development/testing.md

   ```shell
   make deploy-test-nodejs-express
   ```
-- For a full list of test make targets check out `tests.mk` in the root of the dokku repository.
+- For a full list of test make targets check out `tests.mk` in the root of the crew repository.